Home » How to Play Contract Rummy

 Rules of Contract Rummy

-The rules of contract rummy are similar to any other type of rummy card game, but there are some extra elements that make it more challenging and fun.
+Contract Rummy is a thrilling variation of the classic card game that will have you on the edge of your seat.
+The rules of contract rummy are similar to any other type of rummy card game, but some extra elements make it more challenging and fun.

 • Each player needs to form these combinations from their own hand.